Katello/runcible/README.md

     rake test mode=none test=extensions/respository
     or (by filename)
     rake test mode=none test=./test/extensions/respository_test.rb

+Note that when you record data, it's a good idea to delete any corresponding vcr cassette files as recording data will sometimes only append to these files.

 To run tests against your live Pulp without recording a new cassette set record flag to false (does not apply to mode=none):